jkingworking/AngularMobileWebGame/README.md

 # README #

+### What is this repository for? ###

+This repo is the mobile web application SalesDawg.
+It's a game-ified sales training tool for car salesmen.
+The game trains salesmen in good selling habbits by rewarding them for repeating good behaviours.
+It also helps them improve their product knowledge with a competitive quize style game.

+__FYI__ This API is powered by a private API so I won't publish any active user credentials here.
+But if you want to play with it send me an email and I'll be happy to give you a test account.

 ##Before Starting##

 Before starting make sure you have the latest NPM and Bower already installed, I suggest globally.
 If you have already done this skip down to the __Getting Started__ section.